rdelval/aurora/docs/operations/installation.md

 A small number of machines (typically 3 or 5) responsible for cluster orchestration.
 In most cases it is fine to co-locate these components in anything but very large clusters (> 1000 machines).
 Beyond that point, operators will likely want to manage these services on separate machines.
+In particular, you will want to use separate ZooKeeper ensembles for leader election and service discovery.
+Otherwise a service discovery error or outage can take down the entire cluster.

 In practice, 5 coordinators have been shown to reliably manage clusters with tens of thousands of machines.